libretro/fuse-libretro/README.md

 ## Supported Formats

 Fuse can load a number of different file formats.
-For now, **fuse-libretro** only loads `tzx`, `tap`, and `z80` files.
+For now, **fuse-libretro** only loads `tzx`, `tap`, `z80`, and `rzx` files.
 This decision is somewhat arbitrary (it depends if I can reliably identify the file type), so feel free to bug me to add other extensions.
 Please do so via issues here on GitHub.

 ## Save States